Edmontosaurus mummy AMNH 5060: Significance and classification

 Gregory S. Paul, in 1987, stated that the life appearance of Edmontosaurus and Corythosaurus can be more accurately restored than that of any other dinosaur thanks to the well-preserved mummy specimens.
-Yet, evidence provided by AMNH 5060 was not regularly taken into account by paleoartists, possibly because it was described before World War I, during which activity in dinosaur research abated, only to be revitalized in the mid 1960s.
+Yet, evidence provided by AMNH 5060 was not regularly taken into account by paleoartists, possibly because it was described before World War I, during which activity in dinosaur research abated, only to be revitalized in the mid-1960s.

 AMNH 5060 belongs within the Hadrosauridae, a family of ornithischian ("bird-hipped") dinosaurs.
-Barnum Brown initially identified the mummy as Trachodon annectens.
+The mummy was initially identified as Trachodon annectens.
 At the time, the genus Trachodon encompassed nearly all known hadrosaurid specimens.
-Since 1942, the mummy was referred to the species Anatosaurus copei, which in 1990 was placed within its own genus, Anatotitan.
-Anatotitan copei is now regarded as a synonym of Edmontosaurus annectens by most researchers.
+In a 1942 monograph on North American hadrosaurs, Richard Swann Lull and Nelda E. Wright moved the species together with the mummy into the new genus Anatosaurus, as Anatosaurus annectens.
+In 1990, Michael K. Brett-Surman and Ralph Chapman decided that the species instead belongs within the genus Edmontosaurus, which was followed by subsequent reviews.
 The majority of dinosaur skin impressions are referable to the Hadrosauridae.
 In North American specimens from the Maastrichtian age, skin impressions are 31 times more abundant in association with hadrosaurid specimens than with any other group.
-The reasons for this distribution is unclear.
-Of all known hadrosaurid skin impressions, 25% belong Edmontosaurus.
+The reasons for this distribution are unclear.
+Of all known hadrosaurid skin impressions, 25% belong to Edmontosaurus.